 Any active socialist organisation also needs to pay special attention to the recruitment of young people, who can be the most confident and energetic activists.
 Young people are relatively free from the pressures of family life and from the weight of past defeats suffered by working class and other oppressed groups.
 To develop the experience and confidence of younger activists, the Socialist Alliance encourages leadership structures that allow young people to develop through taking leadership responsibility.

-Independent mass action and the struggle for reforms Socialists advocate, encourage and seek to organise the independent (of the capitalist class) mass struggle of the working class in defence of its own immediate, historic and global interests.
+Socialists advocate, encourage and seek to organise the independent (of the capitalist class) mass struggle of the working class in defence of its own immediate, historic and global interests.

 The revolutionary overthrow of capitalism is the final outcome of a process of increasing working class consciousness, self-confidence and unity in action.
 Propaganda and agitation alone cannot bring about the necessary transformation of mass consciousness.
 Direct experience of success in mass struggles is essential.
 Such mass struggles are most often struggles for reforms to improve the masses' immediate conditions of life.